andrewjstone/concord-bft/orrery/README.md

   StateTransferComponent(World&& world, DB& db) : world_(std::move(world)), db_(db) {}
   ComponentId id{ComponentId::state_transfer};

-  // We can probably get rid of the need to parse visitors with a recursive vistior in the component
+  // We can probably get rid of the need to parse variants with a recursive vistior in the component
   // template code In that case we could call handle directly on a StartCollectingStateMsg void handle(ComponentId from, StateTransferApiMsg&& msg) {
     ConcordAssertEq(ComponentId::replica, from);